-You’ve just invested in a new Interactive Voice Response (IVR) solution or back-end data system and integrated it with your customer journeys in mind.
+You’ve just invested in a new interactive voice response (IVR) solution or back-end data system and integrated it with your customer journeys in mind.
 So what’s next?
 You’ll need to assure that these systems actually provide the customer experiences you’ve designed.
 To do this you must test them!
 You have two options… you can manually test your customer journeys, or you can automate the testing process.
 Either way, you’ll need a testing plan full of test scripts.

 But what exactly is a test script and how can it be applied in your contact center?